 5. SRI LANKA

 Sri Lanka is a beautiful country and a great destination for families.
 The people of Sri Lanka are incredibly warm and welcoming and there is a great diversity of family-friendly things to do there.
 You can visit elephant orphanages or go on safaris to see them in the wild.
 There’s plenty of turtle sanctuaries where some allow you to help release them back to the ocean.
 Children could also give climbing Sigiriya rock a try which is a UNESCO World Heritage site.
 It is doable, I’ve done it!
 You can take a train ride from Kandy to Nuwara Eliya, where you will see stunning scenery and pass tea plantations.
 Our favourite hotel in Sri Lanka is the Kandalama where we had monkeys on our balcony every day.
+I have a perfect 2 week itinerary to Sri Lanka for families.

 6. USA – FLORIDA